 These gases are released during oil and gas drilling, and as a result of energy consumption in the plastics processing industry.
 Burning plastics in incinerators also releases greenhouse gases.

-Learn more about plastics and climate in our short video, and keep reading below.
+Learn more about plastics and climate in our short video.

 Methane from plastics

 Around 40% of the plastic created is disposable packaging – and too much of this ends up in the oceans.
 The worst offender is the plastic most commonly produced – polyethylene.
 You'll know it better as the cheap plastic in things like bottles, 6-pack rings, and fruit and vegetable bags.